-When custody cases cannot be resolved through mediation, it is sometimes necessary for the parties to go through a custody evaluation.
+Another option parties sometimes request in contentious custody cases is a custody evaluation.
 This is most often handled by a licensed child psychologist, who interviews the parties, observes the parent child interactions, conducts psychological testing of the parties, and otherwise investigates the case as it relates to the best interests of the child.
 Ultimately, the psychologist will make recommendations to the court, and those recommendations will carry great weight when it comes to how the judge will ultimately rule.
 You should have a long talk with your attorney about the evaluator you should choose, how the evaluation will proceed, and how much it will cost.
-Custody evaluations can be lengthy (think a minimum of six months) and very costly.
+Custody evaluations can be lengthy (think a minimum of three months) and very costly.
 They are, however, often necessary when the case is contentious and the parties are unable to reach an agreement.